-The Compensation Committee specifically reviews and, subject to approval by the Board, establishes the compensation of the Chief Executive Officer and President ("CEO") of the Company and its affiliated banks based on reasonableness, competitiveness and relationship to performance.
-In determining the compensation to recommend for the Chief Executive Officer, the Compensation Committee reviews the overall financial performance of the Company relative to the performance of peer and comparable banks and bank holding companies, as well as the CEO's performance against standards previously established by the Compensation Committee.
-The Compensation Committee considers whether the CEO's cash compensation and the stock option incentive awards made to him bear a reasonable relationship to the compensation paid to the chief executive officers of comparable banks and bank holding companies, and is consistent with the desire of the Compensation Committee to offer appropriate performance incentives to the CEO and to motivate him to remain at the Company.
-In 2014, the Compensation Committee did not recommend any adjustment to the CEO's base compensation or any incentive compensation.
-In 2015, the Compensation Committee recommended the CEO be given a \$75,000 bonus and that there be no adjustment to the CEO's salary.
-The Board approved such recommendation.
+The Compensation Committee specifically reviews and, subject to approval by the Board, establishes the compensation of the President and Chief Executive Officer ("CEO") of the Company and its affiliates based on reasonableness, competitiveness and relationship to performance.
+In determining the compensation to recommend for the CEO, the Compensation Committee reviews the overall financial performance of the Company relative to the performance of peer and comparable banks and bank holding companies, as well as the CEO's performance against standards previously established by the Compensation Committee.
+The Compensation Committee considers whether the CEO's cash compensation and the stock incentive awards made to him bear a reasonable relationship to the compensation paid to the chief executive officers of comparable banks and bank holding companies and is consistent with the desire of the Compensation Committee to offer appropriate performance incentives to the CEO and to motivate him to remain at the Company.
+In 2017, the Compensation Committee recommended that the CEO's salary be increased to \$325,000 and that he be given a \$90,000 bonus based on performance in 2016.
+In 2018, the Compensation Committee recommended, based on his performance in 2017, that (a) the CEO's salary be increased to \$375,000, (b) he be given a \$80,000 cash bonus, and (c) he receive incentive stock options for 8,000 shares vesting over five equal annual installments beginning one year after the grant date, at an exercise price based on the closing price on the grant date, which was \$41.50.
+The Board approved the Compensation Committee's recommendations in both 2017 and 2018, and the salary increases were effective during those years.

 The CEO of the Company specifically reviews and establishes the compensation of the other executive officers of the Company.
 The compensation of the Company's named executive officers is designed to be competitive with the Company's peers and reflective of the level of responsibility and performance of the executive officer.
-The philosophy behind the compensation program is to provide both cash compensation, in the form of salaries and short-term incentive compensation, and stock option incentives, in an effort to promote an ownership mentality among the executive officers and other key individuals within the Company and its affiliated banks.
+The philosophy behind the compensation program is to provide both cash compensation, in the form of salaries and short-term incentive compensation, and stock incentives, in an effort to promote an ownership mentality among the executive officers and other key individuals within the Company and its affiliates.

-During 2014 and 2015, no compensation consultants were engaged or used by the Compensation Committee, the Board of Directors or management with respect to executive compensation.
+During 2017 and 2018, no compensation consultants were engaged or used by the Compensation Committee, the Board of Directors or management with respect to executive compensation.
 The Compensation Committee and management do use certain compensation surveys available from various organizations.

 Composition of Compensation.
-There are four primary components of executive compensation, as follows: base salary; short-term incentive compensation; long-term stock option grants or other awards under the Company's stock incentive plans; and benefits.
+There are four primary components of executive compensation, as follows: base salary; short-term incentive compensation and bonuses; stock option grants or other stock awards under the Company's stock incentive plans; and benefits.